 Hybrid annuities are a combination of a fixed annuity and a traditional long term care policy.
 Your funds grow at a declared interest rate each year.
-Should you need long term care, the account value is increased by a multiplier.
-If care is not needed, the funds are available to withdraw or as an inheritance.
+Should you need long term care, the account value increases by a multiplier.
+If care is not needed, then the accumulated value belongs to you or your beneficiaries.

 Most often, hybrid policies are funded with a one-time single premium.
 In other cases, policies can be funded/purchased over a set number of years – say $10,000 a year for ten years.
 All things being equal, long term care benefit pools are larger when the policy is funded with a lump sum.